 Integrate the memory module into your design by instantiating it as a component and verify that integration has succeeded.
-Refer to Fig 5 and the following steps for some suggested ways to verify the memory controller.
+Refer to Fig 4 and the following steps for some suggested ways to verify the memory controller.
 We will perform read and write operations to the memory using the basic pins and switches available on the board.

-Figure 5: FPGA with memory controls
+Figure 4: FPGA with memory controls

-- \ Assign BTN[3] to reset your system. - \ Even though the mem\data bus generated from the IP will be 8 bits, for testing we will now use only 4 bits.
-Assign the mem\data[3 downto 0] bits to your keyboard out data.
-Assign the upper 4 bits to zero. - \ Design a counter and connect the mem\address to this counter.
-When BTN[2] is pressed and if SWITCH[0] is set to 0, the address should increment.
-The address should decrement if BTN[2] is pressed when SWITCH[0] is set to 1.
-Remember to use debouncing logic on the BTN, if not the memory address might increment by more than one at each press of BTN[2].
-It would be a good idea to also connect the mem\write\enable to this button. - \ Try and use the LED0-7 present on the board for debugging.
-Check whether after adding debouncing logic the address increments by the required steps. - \ Assign BTN[1] to enable data latching.
-The keyboard data should be registered to the memory input only when BTN[1] is pressed. - \ Connect the memory\out data to the seven segment display, either on the FPGA or on the LCD screen for debugging.
+- Assign CPU RESET to reset your system.
+Check whether the reset is active high or low and make appropriate changes to your code.
+If you have a different polarity, instead of changing the whole code, you can create a local reset signal with the required polarity in your top level and use this as the reset for the rest of your system. - Even though the mem_data bus generated from the IP will be 8 bits, for testing we will now use only 4 bits.
+Assign the mem_data[3 downto 0] bits to your keyboard out data.
+Assign the upper 4 bits to zero. - Design a counter and connect the mem_address to this counter.
+When BTNL is pressed and if SWITCH[12] is set to 0, the address should increment.
+The address should decrement if BTNL is pressed when SWITCH[12] is set to 1.
+Remember to use debouncing logic on the BTN, if not the memory address might increment by more than one at each press of BTNL.
+It would be a good idea to also connect the mem_write_enable to this button.

+- Try and use the LED0-7 present on the board for debugging.
+Check whether after adding debouncing logic the address increments by the required steps. - Assign BTNC to enable data latching.
+The keyboard data should be registered to the memory input only when BTNC is pressed. - Connect the memory_out data to the seven segment display, either on the FPGA or on the LCD screen for debugging.

 It is always a good idea to look at the warnings tab when synthesizing the design.
 Understand the warnings shown and see if they are OK for your design.
 It may happen that the memory block is not connected properly and your system does not work.
-Clean the project files to obtain updated warnings on the next synthesis runs.
-This is done from the Project menu in the ISE Project manager.

 The next step is to write code to enable data storage in the memory along with the operators.
-Use the same BTN[2-1] logic described above to store a string of data into the memory along with the operands.
+Use the same BTNC-BTNL logic described above to store a string of data into the memory along with the operands.
 The input data range is from 0 to 255 and the inputs are considered to be unsigned.
 At the end of entering data values along with operands, the ALU should be started.
-This can be done by pressing the <Enter> key.
+This can be done by pressing the <Enter> key on your keyboard.